 The most clear-cut sign of a narcissistic mother is her complete and utter self-absorption.

-Children of narc mothers will be raised knowing that their mother always must come first.
-In fact it becomes the family expectation to make sure the mother is ‘happy’ and comfortable, so that the rest of the household is able to relax and go about their business in peace… for a time.
+Children of narcissistic mothers will be raised knowing that their mother must always come first.
+In fact, it becomes the family expectation to make sure that the mother is ‘happy’ and comfortable so that the rest of the household can relax and go about their business in peace… for a time.

-My narcissist mother made it abundantly clear that she was the one who did everything for everyone else, she was the overworked one, she deserved to rest, relax and take a holiday.
+My narcissistic mother made it abundantly clear that she was the one who did everything for everyone else, she was the overworked one, she deserved to rest, relax and take a holiday.

-The sentences that come out of her mouth are constantly filled with, “I” and “me.”
+The sentences that come out of a narcissistic mother’s mouth are constantly filled with, “Me,” “Myself” and “I.”

-It’s true, your narc mother may be very involved with your school, sporting club, friends, birthdays and everything else.
-But her reasons for being overly-involved are completely self-serving, even though she sells herself as being a self-sacrificing martyr.
+It’s true, your narcissistic mother may be very involved with your school, sporting club, friends, birthdays and everything else.
+But her reasons for being overly involved are completely self-serving, even though she sells herself as being a self-sacrificing martyr.

-You see, the narcissistic mother needs to control everything.
-Being right in there amongst all the different aspects of your life, grants her the opportunity to push the chess pieces around as she pleases.
+Being right in there amongst all the different aspects of your life grants her the opportunity to push the chess pieces around as she pleases.
 It means that she always knows all the information and will never be left out of the loop.
 It can be entirely suffocating.

-They may just waltz on in every so often to get attention and grandma cuddles (if there are grandkids around), offload all of their own happenings and dramas, then disappear again for months on end.
+She may just waltz in every so often to get attention and mother or grandmother cuddles (depending on your circumstances), offload all of their latest dramas and then disappear again for months on end.

-They still expect to be treated as the all-important matriarch.
+The absent narcissistic mother still expects to be treated as the all-important matriarch.
 After all, they’re entitled to the special treatment that comes with the ‘mother’ role, even if they’ve done nothing to have earned it!

-Not every narcissistic mother is a glamour queen, holding onto their youthful looks, although that can definitely describe the grandiose narc mother.
+Not every narcissistic mother is a glamour queen, holding onto their youthful looks, although that can describe the grandiose narcissistic mother.
 If your mum is a covert narcissist, she will be more sullen, quiet and much less confident.

 Signs of a Narcissistic Mother: